Someone to Watch Over Me (film): Production

 The film was initially pitched to Scott in 1982 during a dinner party by Howard Franklin.
 It was primarily written by Franklin by late 1982 with Scott years later bringing in Danilo Bach and David Seltzer to refine it.
 Ridley Scott made the film following Legend which had been a notable box office failure.
 In July 1986 Alan Ladd, Jr. announced the film would be made for MGM.
 By September the project had shifted to Columbia Pictures where David Puttnam, who produced Scott's debut feature The Duellists, was head of production.
 Tom Berenger was cast in the lead role on the strength of his performance in Platoon.

-Principal photography began on December 8, 1986 with the shoot lasting thirteen weeks.
-Locations included Bergdorf Goodman department store, Central Park, Guggenheim Museum and various streets on the Upper East Side.
-Production moved to Burbank Studios on January 19, 1987 to film the interior of Miss Gregory's apartment and Mike Keegan's home in Queens.
+Principal photography began on December 8, 1986, with the shoot lasting thirteen weeks.
+Locations included the Bergdorf Goodman Building, Central Park, Guggenheim Museum and various streets on the Upper East Side.
+Production moved to Burbank Studios on January 19, 1987, to film the interior of Miss Gregory's apartment and Mike Keegan's home in Queens.
 The interiors used for the nightclub scenes were filmed on the RMS Queen Mary docked in Long Beach.